simha-grey/sylius_plugin_g/README.md

 ## Installation

- *We work on stable, supported, and up-to-date versions of packages.
-We recommend you do the same.* an ancient saying
+ >*We work on stable, supported, and up-to-date versions of packages.
+We recommend you do the same.*
+ <p>an ancient saying</p>

 1. Go to your Shop project directory.
 Run the following
 ```bash